-The Long Distance Fleet Advisory Council (LDAC) is an EU fisheries stakeholder body co-funded by the European Commission and recognized by the CFP Regulation (UE) No 1380/2013 as an organization aiming a European Interest.
+The Long Distance Fleet Advisory Council (LDAC) is an EU fisheries stakeholder body cofunded by the European Commission and recognized by the CFP Regulation (UE) No 1380/2013 as an organization aiming a European Interest.
 It was established in 2004 by virtue of the Council Decision (EC) No 585/2004, and became operational in May 2007.

-In occasion of its 10 years of existence, the LDAC Chair and General Secretary jointly proposed at an Inter AC coordination meeting with the European Commission held in December 2017 that the DG MARE carry out an overall performance review of all long running Advisory Councils created within the previous CFP.
+In occasion of its 10 years of existence, the LDAC Chair and General Secretary jointly proposed at an Inter AC coordination meeting with the European Commission held in December 2017 that the DG MARE carry out an overall performance review of all long running Advisory Councils.
 It was reminded that the Commission already published a Communication on the review of the functioning of the ACs in 2008, whereas only 4 ACs were duly established (COM 2008/364).